Featured post

 Losing Sutter Medicare

-Were you one of the thousands impacted from losing Sutter Medicare coverage?
-If you acted timely, your options included returning to traditional Medicare Parts A and B, and enrolling (with guaranteed acceptance eligibility) supplemental medigap insurance.
+Were you one of the thousands impacted from losing Sutter Medicare coverage [see our latest article on returning to original Medicare]?
+If you acted timely, your options included returning to traditional Medicare Parts A and B, and enrolling (with guaranteed acceptance eligibility) with supplemental medigap insurance.

-Proceed cautiously if you return to traditional Medicare unless you are assured approval for medigap: Without supplemental medigap protection, your Medicare copayment responsibility would be too great.
-Note: Another term for “medigap” is “medicare supplement insurance” (it’s unfortunate, but Medicare uses both terms interchangeably…confusing!).
+Generally, one should proceed cautiously when returning to traditional Medicare, unless you are assured underwriting approval for a medigap insurance policy: Without supplemental medigap protection, your Medicare copayment responsibility would be too great.
+Side note: Another term for “medigap” is “medicare supplement insurance” (it’s unfortunate, but Medicare uses both terms interchangeably…confusing!).
 Here are some features of Original Medicare:

 Medicare Advantage PPO